tensorflow/datasets/docs/add_dataset.md

 If you want to
-[contribute to our repo](https://github.com/tensorflow/datasets/blob/master/CONTRIBUTING.md) and add a new dataset, the following script will help you get started by generating the required python files,...
+[contribute to our repo](https://github.com/tensorflow/datasets/blob/master/CONTRIBUTING.md) and add a new dataset, first install TensorFlow (1.14+) and TFDS by running `pip install tensorflow tensorflow-datasets`.
+The following script will help you get started by generating the required Python files.
-To use it, clone the `tfds` repository and run the following command:
+To use it, fork the `tfds` repository, clone it and run the following command:

 ```
 python tensorflow_datasets/scripts/create_new_dataset.py \